uclaacm/gamestudio-f18/workshop-1-intro-to-Unity-Editor/README.md

 We can make our powerup a prefab by clicking on it in our main scene, then dragging and dropping it to the project window.
 It should pop up now in the project window.
 Now that we have it as a prefab, we can drag and drop a bunch of them into our scene.

-Like with the Arena, we don't want a bunch of cubes cluttering our hierarchy, so we can create an empty (Create ->Create Empty), and name it Pickups.
+Like with the Arena, we don't want a bunch of cubes cluttering our hierarchy, so we can create an empty (Create ->Create Empty), and name it Pickups, then child all of the pickups to this Pickups empty object.

 ## Cleaning up the Project Window
 Like how we cleaned up the Hierarchy by placing similar gameObjects under one gameObject, we can create folders in the project window to organize things.
 This is a good practice, especially as you build larger and larger games.
 Under the project window, click Create -> Folder to create a nwe folder.
 Create 4 of these, and rename them "Materials", "Prefabs", "Scenes", and "Scripts".
 Drag the assets in the project window to their appropriate folders.